Mahendragiri Hills

 Kunti Temple

 Among all the temples of Mahendragiri, Kunti temple is the best in the form of architectural structure and quite larger than all.
 In the temple, there is a Gokarneswar Linga (Cow’s ear shaped), in which whatever amount of water poured gets disappear.
-The place attracts thousands of pilgrims every year, especially during Maha Shivratri.
-Nowadays people are visiting this place every month on Sankranti also.

-We can say Kunti temple is the center place of Mahendragiri hills because every visitor first visits this temple, and after that they make further plans.
+We can say Mother Kunti temple is the center place of Mahendragiri hills because every visitor first visits this temple, and after that they make further plans.
 It is the only place on the mountain where people stay in Ashram Hut or the self-created camp.
 Also, different kinds of required facilities are available here, like water and wood for cooking and enough space for your vehicle Parking.

-For water, two large wells are available there connecting three to four borewells with it and the whole year you will get water from it.
-Before two years, people were using the well water for everything but from last year clean borewell water was installed there.
 Here, I want to share one of my personal experiences about the taste of water near Kunti temple.
 Believe me the taste of the new borewell water was so amazing.
 It was so chill and clean, it felt like any divine drink.
 Definitely you will get thought to bring two to three bottles of water with you from there.

 Yudhistir Temple